Candiria: Side projects and other bands

 Kenneth Schalk, Michael MacIvor, and John LaMacchia have been involved in a free-jazz side project named Ghosts of the Canal, who have released two full-length albums, Sessions from the Flats (1999) and Five Episodes from the Subconscious (2002).
 This project employs unconventional instrumentation like Rhodes and didgeridoo.
 MacIvor and LaMacchia also formed the classic rock band A Family Plot, and LaMacchia is a member of Spylacopa along with Greg Puciato, Jeff Caxide, and Julie Christmas, which released the albums Spylacopa (2008) and Parallels (2015).
 Schalk was also a longtime member of the band Fuel.

 Carley Coma has performed with the Christian rock band Hope Kills Fear, which was formed to create "emotional, thought-provoking songs to spread a message of hope, faith, strength and perseverance."
 In 2011, Coma also released one album with the hard rock band Park Lane.

 Musical style

 The band's music frequently employs dissonance and unusual time signatures, traits more commonly associated with free jazz, in addition to polyrhythms, as well as sonic experimentation and genre-bending.
-The band has played bop jazz, swing, post-bop, jazz fusion, funk, hip hop, rap metal, hardcore punk, deathcore, grindcore, progressive rock and progressive metal.
+The band has played jazz fusion, funk, hip hop, metalcore, grindcore, progressive rock and progressive metal, among others.
 The band describes their sound as "urban fusion".